gumblex/maxpacker/README.md

                         max size of each file
   -m MINFILESIZE, --minfilesize MINFILESIZE
+                        min size of each file
+  -e EXCLUDE, --exclude EXCLUDE
-                        min size of each file --exclude EXCLUDE     exclude files that match the glob pattern --include INCLUDE     include files that match the glob pattern --exclude-re EXCLUDE_RE
+                        exclude files that match the rsync-style pattern --include INCLUDE     include files that match the rsync-style pattern --exclude-re EXCLUDE_RE
                         exclude files that match the regex pattern --include-re INCLUDE_RE